moorepants/dissertation/_sources/motioncapture.txt

 -------

 Once again, we collected more data than we knew what to do with [Moore2011]_ and only looked at a subset of it from one rider.
 I took my first statistics class once I was back at Davis in the Fall of 2009 with the intention of learning better ways to analyze large data sets and make more over arching conclusions with the bicycle data.
-In the process, I learned about mixed effects models and they seemed appropriate for our data sets and would potentially allow us to see how the kinematic motions changed with respect to speeds, riders, manuevers, etc. The first step in building a model like is to identify the independent and dependent variables.
-The dependent variables can be broken up into continous variables and factors.
-Speeds the continous variable, with riders, bicycles and manuevers as the factors.
+In the process, I learned about mixed effects models and they seemed appropriate for our data sets and would potentially allow us to see how the kinematic motions changed with respect to speeds, riders, maneuvers, etc. The first step in building a model like is to identify the independent and dependent variables.
+The dependent variables can be broken up into continuous variables and factors.
+Speeds the continuous variable, with riders, bicycles and maneuvers as the factors.
 The independent variables are trickier because we recorded time histories, so various statistics need to be chosen.
-These could be things like the results of the PCA analyses, but more concrete the kinematic statisticss potentially allow for more understanding.
+These could be things like the results of the PCA analyses, but more concrete the kinematic statistics potentially allow for more understanding.
 The PCA we did assumes nothing about the system being studied.
 For example, one statistic could be the standard deviation of various generalized coordinates.
 I never managed to get far with this as other things came up, but at least started thinking about the relevant statistics.
 The following is a conference paper I submitted to the 2010 International Sports Engineering Association conference where basic statistics of the time histories are chosen and some visualization of the statistics with respect to speed are